Asparagus: Culinary

 Only young asparagus shoots ("spears") are commonly eaten: once the buds start to open ("ferning out"), the shoots quickly turn woody.
 The shape of edible spears can vary according to variety; typical shapes are long thin spears from 8mm to 24mm diameter, no longer than 22cm.
 The roots contain starch.

 The shoots are prepared and served in a number of ways around the world, typically as an appetizer or vegetable side dish.
 In Asian-style cooking, asparagus is often stir-fried.
 Cantonese restaurants in the United States often serve asparagus stir-fried with chicken, shrimp, or beef.
 It may also be quickly grilled over charcoal or hardwood embers, and is also used as an ingredient in some stews and soups.

-Asparagus can also be pickled and stored for several years.
+Asparagus can be pickled and stored for several years.
 Some brands label shoots prepared in this way as "marinated".

-Stem thickness indicates the age of the plant (and not the age of the stalk), with the thicker stems coming from older plants.
+Stem thickness indicates age of the plant (and not age of the stalk), with the thicker stems coming from older plants.
 Older, thicker stalks can be woody, although peeling the skin at the base removes the tough layer.
 Peeled asparagus will poach much faster.
 The bottom portion of asparagus often contains sand and soil, so thorough cleaning is generally advised before cooking.

-Male plants tend to produce spears that are smaller and thinner, while female plants tend produce larger and thicker spears.
+Male plants tend to produce spears that are smaller and thinner, while female plants tend to produce larger and thicker spears.
 The thickness of stalks is not an indication of their tenderness; they are thick or thin from the moment they sprout from the ground.

 Green asparagus is eaten worldwide, and the availability of imports throughout the year has made it less of a delicacy than it once was.
 In Europe, according to one source, the "asparagus season is a highlight of the foodie calendar"; in the UK this traditionally begins on 23 April and ends on Midsummer Day.
 In Europe the short growing season and high demand leads to a relatively high price for local produce, although asparagus is also imported.

 Only seasonally on the menu, asparagus dishes are advertised outside many restaurants, usually from late April to June.
 For the French style, asparagus is often boiled or steamed and served with Hollandaise sauce, white sauce, melted butter or most recently with olive oil and Parmesan cheese.
 Tall, narrow asparagus cooking pots allow the shoots to be steamed gently, their tips staying out of the water.

-In western Himalayan regions, such as Nepal and north-western India, Ornithogalum pyrenaicum, known as "wild asparagus," is harvested as a seasonal vegetable delicacy known as kurilo or jhijhirkani.
+In western Himalayan regions, such as Nepal and north-western India, Ornithogalum pyrenaicum, known as "wild asparagus", is harvested as a seasonal vegetable delicacy known as kurilo or jhijhirkani.